-- 1. Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the key. - Locate the transmission release lever on top of the transmission of the unit.
-There is one transmission release lever on each transmission.
-The transmission release levers open and close the transmission bypass valves. - 3.
-To open the transmission bypass valves rotate the transmission release levers to the "bypass" position (A, Figure 24).
-The transmission release levers will contact the bodies of the transmissions.
-The transmission release levers will be oriented so that they are perpendicular to the axles of the transmissions.
+- 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - 2.
+Locate the hydraulic actuators (A, Figure 25) on the side of the unit's transmissions.
+There is one hydraulic actuator on each transmission.
+The hydraulic actuator opens and closes the transmission bypass valves.

-- 4. Disengage the parking brake.
-The unit can now be pushed by hand. - 5.
-After moving the unit, close the bypass valves by rotating the transmission release levers to the "run" position (B).
-The transmission release levers will contact the bodies of the transmissions.
-The transmission release levers will be oriented so that they are parallel to the axles of the transmissions.
+- 3. To open the transmission bypass valves rotate the hydraulic actuator clockwise to the "bypass" position" (marked "bypass" on the transmission) (B). - 4.
+Disengage the parking brake.
+The zero-turn rider can now be pushed by hand. - 5.
+After moving the zero-turn rider, close the bypass valves by rotating the hydraulic actuator counter-clockwise to the "run" position (marked "run" on the transmission) (C).

-Note: Both transmission release levers must be in the same position.
+Note: Both hydraulic actuators must be in the same position.